koskath/arete2/course_content/SC/final_md_files/Lecture10/lecture_10_slide_19_transport-mode-and-lead-times.md

-# Transport Mode and Lead Times
+# Slide 19 of Lecture 10 contains information about Transport Mode and Lead Times

 Lead times are closely related to decisions on transport mode.